Assessments: stand-alone assessments: discovery assessment

 Discovery assessments are subject to appeal and postponement application.
 Guidance on handling appeals and postponements can be found at SAM10000 and SAM11000 respectively.

 Detailed guidance concerning the discovery provisions can be found in the Enquiry Manual.
 (See EM3201 onwards).

-Where you are making a discovery assessment following investigations under the discovery provisions in a case which is not linked to an open enquiry into a later return, you should create a record on the CQI Workbench using function CREATE ITSA DISCOVERY.
-Follow the guidance in the Action Guide ‘Discovery: Recording cases on the CQI Workbench’ (SAM31052) when creating or updating these records.
+Where you are making a discovery assessment following a discovery compliance check and the case is not linked to an open enquiry into a later return, you should create a record on Caseflow.

 |2.||The relevant due date for Section 101FA2009 and Schedule 53 (Section 86, TMA1970 up to 30 October 2011) interest will be the statutory dates for the year of assessment|